 First, you’ll have to train your dog to interact with the touch screen by training the “touch” cue, in which your dog learns to touch their nose or paw to a specific object.
 Start by teaching them the nose bump, simply by offering your open palm and when they bump it with their nose, encourage the behavior with a “yes!” and a small, healthy treat.
 Repeat this several times, then transition from having them bump your hand to bumping a piece of paper, and attach a word to the behavior by saying “touch” as they perform it.

 As they get the hang of this, move the paper to different locations like the ground or the couch, so they understand they’re meant to target the paper, not your hand (remember, if your dog’s movement is severely restricted during recovery, only place the paper within easy reach).
 Next, transfer the paper to your touch screen device and ask your dog to “touch.”
-And finally, cut the paper in smaller and smaller portions, until your dog is simply touching the screen when asked.
+And finally, cut the paper into smaller and smaller portions, until your dog is simply touching the screen when asked.

 Step 3: Play!